data-mie/dbt-course/labs/lab5.md

     2,London
     3,Tokyo
   ```
-  (2) Execute `dbt seed` in the console at the bottom of your screen to make sure your seed uploads correctly.
+  (2) Execute `dbt seed` in the console to make sure your seed uploads correctly.
   (3) You can now reference that data as `{{ ref('stores') }}`.
 Add code in your `orders` model that adds a `store_name` column.
   (4) Execute `dbt run -s orders` to make sure your updates run successfully.
 </details>